-8.1.3 Explain Interactively.
+9.1.3 Explain Interactively

 We found an overall need for explanation of system workings in the analysis of reviews and the online survey, even though it was not as prevalent as the desire for more control.
-Nevertheless, our results hint at the potential practical value of a more interactive approach to explanation, in contrast to the predominantly static one presented in the literature (e.g. [36, 38]): Our participants expressed a desire to try out different settings and observe effects on the algorithmic output, possibly "live".
-For example, people suggested to include different "modes" for the Facebook news feed, namely chronological order or algorithmically curated.
-This echoes a recent call by Abdul et al. [1] who suggest to allow users to "[freely] explore the system's behaviour through interactive explanations", for example, using interactive visualisations.
+Nevertheless, our results hint at the potential practical value of a more interactive approach to explanation, in contrast to the predominantly static one presented in the literature (e.g. [44, 46]): Our participants expressed a desire to try out different settings and observe effects on the algorithmic output, possibly "live".
+For example, people suggested including different "modes" for the Facebook news feed, namely chronological order or algorithmically curated.
+This echoes a recent call by Abdul et al. [1], who suggest allowing users to "[freely] explore the system's behaviour through interactive explanations", for example, using interactive visualisations.